invoice-x/invoice2data/docs/tutorial.md

       line_tax_percent: float
 ```

-When a line cannot be matched to a code (the summary-only case), simply return
+When the lines carry no code but the summary has only **one** active (non-zero)
+tax rate, that rate is applied to every line automatically — no code column is
+needed.
+Summaries with several active rates are left untouched (which line is at
-the whole breakdown in `tax_lines`; accounting software can then post a single
+which rate is ambiguous): return the whole breakdown in `tax_lines` and let the
-global tax-adjustment line.
+accounting software post a single global tax-adjustment line.

 ## Example of template using most options
 ```yaml